abpframework/abp/docs/en/others/free-licenses-vs-pro-licenses.md

 abp new Acme.BookStore -d mongodb -u angular
 ````

-Both the ABP Framework and the ABP Commercial developers can use ABP CLI.
+Both the ABP and the ABP developers can use ABP CLI.
 On the other hand, ABP Suite is a commercial tool that aims to assist your development;

 * It supports all the features of ABP CLI with a GUI, so you don't have to memorize the commands.